 Concrete tiles are very heavy.
 So before you install them you’ll have to ensure your roofing system is strong enough to support them.
 Frequently roofing systems will require to be reinforced prior to concrete tiles being laid.

 Concrete tiles are breakable.
 Although hard and challenging to damage, heavy hail or branches falling on them can break them.
 They will likewise break if you stand on them or they fall off your roof.

 Concrete tiles are prone to weathering.
 Although they are really hard, they can be impacted by large amounts of rain.
 Concrete tiles can absorb water, which causes the advancement of stains and moss and mildew growth.

 Concrete tiles aren’t totally wind resistant.
 Although they have high wind resistance compared with other roofing products, they can still be removed in high winds.

 So now you know a bit more about concrete tiles and whether they’re best for you and your roof.
-To find a roofing contractor to set up concrete tiles, fill in our online form.
-We’ll connect you with approximately 4 professionals in your area.
-Or to learn more about other pitched roof materials, have a look at our information on clay tiles, slate and shingles.
+To find a roofing contractor to build your new concrete tile roof, your can look through our directory of local roofers who will use concrete tiles .
+Or if your not ready yet then learn more about other pitched roof materials by having a look at our information on clay tiles, slate and shingles.

 Once your ready to get expert advice from a local roofer then we can help you get in touch with the ones that are right for your project.
 Simply enter your postcode and we will get your quotes within hours from trusted roofers who will be able to work with you on any budget you have for a new concrete tile roof.